|

 First of all, make sure you read the Carpetbagger's analysis of Bush's newest way of challenging any criticism of his administration.

-Brokaw: "The other issue that has developed quite dramatically in the last week or so is the disappearance of hundreds of tons of explosives from an ammunition depot in Iraq."
+Then just read this Brokaw: "The other issue that has developed quite dramatically in the last week or so is the disappearance of hundreds of tons of explosives from an ammunition depot in Iraq."

 Bush: "Well, first of all, there's a lot of data, a lot of conflicting information about the ammunitions sites.
 What is a fact is that we have secured or destroyed 400,000 tons of ammunition.
 The accusation made that this was a sealed sight is being contradicted by a marine major who said he was sent into the site to destroy the ammunition there.
 But, what is important about this issue, and I think it's illustrative in this campaign is that my opponent jumped on the issue before all the facts were in.
 The Commander in Chief has got to wait to collect the facts before making accusations for political reasons."
+Sometimes it's just too easy.

-posted by Eugene Oregon at 10:37 AM
+Eugene Oregon at 10:37 AM

 Daily Darfur

-For over a year, the people of Darfur have endured a vicious campaign of violence and terror which has led to huge numbers of deaths and forced more than a million people to flee from their destroyed villages in search of safety.
+Medecins Sans Frontieres has released a report entitled "Persecution, Intimidation and Failure of Assistance in Darfur" For over a year, the people of Darfur have endured a vicious campaign of violence and terror which has led to huge numbers of deaths and forced more than a million people to flee from their destroyed villages in search of safety.
 Over a year after their escape from their villages and after countless promises from the Government of Sudan and world leaders, safety has still not been found.
 The victims of violence were forced out of their homes; their homes were destroyed; they were pursued during their flight; harassed and violated during flight and they have continued to be persecuted and intimidated as they seek shelter in crowded and miserable displaced settlements.

 The pervasiveness of the violence against civilians in Darfur, as well as its duration over time represents a crime of enormous magnitude.
 The failure to stop the violence against civilians in Darfur was matched with an equally staggering failure to provide the necessary assistance for these devastated communities in the first year of the conflict.
+A UN human rights expert says it is likely that war crimes and crimes against humanity, such as murders, rapes, acts of torture and forcible displacement have been committed in Darfur.
+Demagogue says "No shit!
+These things are surprisingly common during a genocide."

 65 Rwandan soldiers arrived in Darfur over the weekend.